Summary of William Blake

 The Ghost of A Flea is a singular manifestation of Blake's unique spiritual and imaginative temperament.
 Its late composition suggests that his visions became more idiosyncratic, more untethered from the collective, social view of reality, as he aged.

-Tempera and gold leaf on mahogany - Tate Gallery, London
+Tempera and gold leaf on mahogany - Collection of the Tate, United Kingdom

 The Lovers Whirlwind